ShipChain/smart-contracts/README.md

-Before testing or pushing your revisions to the git repository, you may want to run the linter by `bin/ddo npm run lint`, or `circleci local execute --job solhint`, to prevent the linter breaking your build.
+Before testing or pushing your revisions to the git repository, you may want to run the linter by `bin/ddo npm run lint`, or `circleci local execute --job solhint`, to prevent the linter breaking your build in circleci build.
+Or, if you lint in your mind, skip this step. : )

 ## Documentation